 - Look closely when writing HTML emails in Gmail?

 - Utilizing HTML editors

 - How to test your HTML emails in Gmail?

 Now we can get into the depth of each point

 Is it necessary to put HTML into Gmail?

 Gmail will give you a WYSIWYG editor (What You See Is What You Get), and that will be in default; this is the best way of any communication.
-You get the privilege of choosing the fonts, colours and sizes, alignment of a document, add bullet points, and even putting pictures or emoji.
+You get the privilege of choosing the fonts, colors, and sizes, alignment of a document, add bullet points, and even putting pictures or emojis.